*Biology and Math courses must have been completed no more than five years prior to start of the program.

 3.2 Students will adhere to medical facility guidelines.

 3.3 Students will adopt positive working attitudes aligned with facilities mission and goals.

 3.4 Students will respond appropriately to healthcare team members.

 Goal 4: Graduates will contribute to the needs of the Medical Laboratory field.

 4.1 Admitted students will successfully complete the MLT Program.

 4.2 Graduates will pass a nationally recognized laboratory exam resulting in certification.

-4.3 Graduates will acquire a position as a Medical Laboratory technician.
+4.3 Graduates will obtain employment as a Medical Laboratory technician.

 4.4 Graduates will express satisfaction with the educational experience.